Dante Writes: The Worst Movie I Ever Saw

 - Adam finds photos of himself…his previous self.
 Jessie tries to explain but Adam runs away.
 She barely calls out for him.
 No urgency to get him back.
 K.

-- Still in this “fight”, Richard retaliates by whacking Paul upside the head with a candle stand.
+- Still in this “fight”, Richard retaliates by whacking Paul upside the BACK of the head with a candle stand.
 Except, no it lands on Paul’s…sigh…shoulder.
-Paul falls over and somehow the front of his head looks like it’s been blown even though the back of the head is where the action’s at.
+Paul falls over and somehow the FRONT of his head looks like it’s been blown even though the BACK of the head is where the action’s at.
 Ask me how I’m doing at this point.
 I paused and replayed this little skirmish.
 I’m absolutely sure these were shoulder blows.
 Oh yeah, and the candle was lit, so now there’s a knocked out Paul and a burning church.
 Cool.

-- No. NO, NO, NO. So, after getting knocked out by the candle stick, we jump back to Jessie somehow following Adam to the metal shack that he and Paul were in before.
+- No. NO, NO, NO. So, remember, Paul is knocked out by the candle stand.
+We jump back to Jessie somehow following Adam to the metal shack that he and Paul were in before.
 She goes in there and can’t find Adam.
-We eventually see Adam is behind her, ready to swing the axe and finish her off.
+We eventually see Adam is behind her, ready to swing the ax and finish her off.
 But then, freaking Paul jumps in and stops it.
 How?

 How would he immediately think to rush over there?
 It’s impossible unless there’s a major time gap that we just don’t see.
 Even then, the movie implies this stuff (the Paul/Richard “fight” and the Jessie/Adam chase) is happening simultaneously, so I rebuke that.
 You could say that he came to the conclusion that Adam was going to try to kill Jessie just like Zach killed his mom.
 But then, this is yet ANOTHER off screen revelation that we missed out on.
 If we’re being honest, this was some lazy “last second hero” BS.
 That’s what this is.
 The f*ck!

 So, it blacks out and we jump six months into the future.
 We see that Richard essentially dropped off the face of the earth, but he’s still trying to make another Zach.